|

 dominant is extremely misleading and destructive, and the prohibitions

-against tug games and rough and tumble type play activities, the
+engaging in tug games and rough and tumble type play activities,

-very problems that owners seek to avoid are actually brought into
+the very problems that owners seek to avoid are actually brought

 dogs should be carefully monitored to ensure that the play remains